-This award is given to a team that exemplifies the promotion of diversity and inclusion in engineering, with women playing key roles in the design, development, and presentation of their robot.
+This award is given to two teams that exemplify the promotion of diversity and inclusion in engineering, with women playing key roles in the design, development, and presentation of their robot.
 The award highlights the importance of empowering women in STEM fields and acknowledges the positive impact they have on their team's success and on the broader engineering community.
 This award is determined by the referees and judges.